How to recover previous versions of images and PDFs on Mac

 If you know that the last version of the image or PDF is the one you want, you can quickly go back to it.

 Click File > Revert To and select Previous Save.
-You’ll see the date or time of that last saved version which should help if it was recent or if you know you’ve only made one set of changes.
+You’ll see the date or time of that last saved version, which should help if it was recent or if you know you’ve only made one set of changes.

-After you revert to the last saved version and click File > Revert To, you’ll see you can then go back to the Last Opened version.
+After you revert to the last saved version and click File > Revert To, you’ll see that you can then go back to the Last Opened version.
 Again, if you know this is the version you want to restore, then it’s a fast way to get it back.

 Browse all versions

 If you’ve made many changes to the file and aren’t sure which one you want or you simply want to review all versions, you can do this as well.
-And you can restore a particular one or copy of it if you like.
+And you can restore a particular one or a copy of it if you like.

 Click File > Revert To and select Browse All Versions.
 You’ll then have a nice, full-screen view of the current file with the various versions next to it.